Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-05-28-python-basics-functions.markdown

 Functions are the building blocks of programming.

-A function is block of code to execute a task/action or data transformation, that can be called multiple times, with different inputs.
+A function is block of code which is used to execute a task/action or data transformation.
+It can be called multiple times, with different inputs.

 We will decipher this definition in the following blog post.
-I will explain how to **define** a function in _Python_ and how to **call** it multiple times with different inputs.
+I will explain how to **define** a function in _Python_ and how it can be **called** multiple times with different inputs.
-I will also give common use case for using a function to make your code clearer, more organised and more readable.
+Using a function can make your code clearer, more organised and more readable.
+I will give a few use cases to illustrate this.

 ### Print function
-Usually the first thing you learn in _Python_ is to display the sentence "Hello World!" to the terminal output.
+Usually the first thing you learn in _Python_ (or any programming language) is to display the sentence "Hello World!" to the terminal output.
+This is how the code would look like:
 ```python
 print("Hello World!")
 ```
-What you are actually doing is calling the _built-in_ `print` function with the a string argument `"Hello World!"`.
+Here what we are actually doing is calling the _built-in_ `print` function with a string as argument with the value `"Hello World!"`.

 You could simplify and imagine the `print` function to be defined the following way:
 ```python